Agnogh/pirate-resort/README.md

 #### ***Background images***
-For the nav bar, something similar was done where idea was to represent more sky.
+For the nav bar, something similar was done where the idea was to represent more sky.
 ![header_background_image](https://github.com/user-attachments/assets/f8511518-8410-410c-915f-ca455d9be1b7)

 For the Gallery page, I set both colour and background image in case images do not load, background colour can give contrast to the context making it stand out.